MohammadRuhulAmin/production_cdc_guideline/README.md

- In This Guide line, We will be implementing a CDC pipeline using `Debezium`, `Apache Kafka`, `Apache Zookeeper` in multiple docker containers maintain by a docker compose file `cdc_maintainer.yaml`.
+In this guide, we will set up a Change Data Capture (CDC) pipeline using Debezium, Apache Kafka, and Apache Zookeeper, running across multiple Docker containers managed by a Docker Compose file named cdc_maintainer.yaml.
+This setup is intended for a production environment.

 - Step 1: Create a docker compose file and write the following Service (cdc_maintainer.yaml)